Wolfteam/MiraiNotes/README.md

   <img height="120px" src="images/logo.png">
 </p>

-A simple UWP notes app that provides synchronization with Google Task and can be also used offline.
+A simple UWP / Android notes app that provides synchronization with Google Task and can be also used offline.

 ### Screenshots